 We are committed to being responsive to student and family concerns.
 It is always our goal to start at the classroom level with the teacher first.
-If the teacher cannot resolve the issue with the child or the guardian, then please bring your concern to our Main Office by calling 212-866-4608.
-A member of our Leadership Team will follow-up with and support you.

-If an issue can't be resolved, our Head of School will assist you in bringing the matter to Hebrew Public.
+If the teacher cannot resolve the issue with the child or the guardian, then please bring your concern to our Main Office by calling: 347-694-5090 If an issue can't be resolved, the Head of School will assist you in bringing the matter to Hebrew Public.